ashhteroid/foodpanda/README.md

 http://foodpanda.us-west-1.elasticbeanstalk.com/api/foods?269=0&269=100&204=0&204=100&203=9&203=100&205=0&205=100

 Multiple values are interpretted as range.

+### Disclaimer

-Disclaimer: The provided information need not be accurate.
+The provided information need not be accurate.
 This website is for demo purpose only.

 ## Project Scope Considerations: